Henrik-Alexander/24_global_development_fertility/README.md

 # Development and Fertility

-Authors: Thomas Spoorenberg, sin Sheng Ma, Henrik-Alexander Schubert
+Authors: Thomas Spoorenberg, Hsin Sheng Ma, Henrik-Alexander Schubert

 ## Purpose
 This project seeks to describe the relationship between development and fertility around the globe in the period between 1950 and 2024 around the world using the World Population Prospects 2024.